 The problem is that of getting the cloud to form the planets.
-The terrestrial planets can form in a reasonable time but the gaseous planets take far too long to form.
-The theory does not explain satellites or Bode's law and must be considered the weakest of those described here.
+The terrestrial planets can form in a reasonable time, but the gaseous planets take far too long to form.
+The theory does not explain satellites or Bode's law and is therefore considered the weakest of those described here.

 The Protoplanet theory

-The small blobs would have higher rotation than is seen in the planets but the theory accounts for this by having the 'planetary blobs' split to give a planet and satellites but it is not clear how the planets came to be confined to a plane or why their rotations are in the same sense.
+The small blobs would have higher rotation than is seen in the planets of the Solar System, but the theory accounts for this by having the 'planetary blobs' split into planets and satellites.
+However, it is not clear how the planets came to be confined to a plane or why their rotations are in the same sense.